iterative/dvc.org/content/docs/command-reference/exp/apply.md

 - `-v`, `--verbose` - displays detailed tracing information from executing the `dvc pull` command.

-## Example: Apply and promote an experiment
+## Example: Make an experiment persistent

 > This example is based on our
 > [Get Started](/doc/tutorials/get-started/experiments), where you can find the
 > actual source code.

-Let's say we have run 3 experiments in our project
-> workspace:
+Let's say we have run 3 experiments in our project:

 ```dvc
 $ dvc exp show --include-params=featurize